binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter12.md

           private string RequestingIpAddress {
              get {
-                RemoteEndpointMessageProperty remoteEndpointMessageProperty = OperationContext.Current.IncomingMessageProperties[RemoteEndpointMessageProperty.Name] as RemoteEndpointMessageProperty;
+                RemoteEndpointMessageProperty remoteEndpointMessageProperty =
+		   OperationContext.Current.IncomingMessageProperties[
+		      RemoteEndpointMessageProperty.Name
+                   ] as RemoteEndpointMessageProperty;
+                return (
-                return ((remoteEndpointMessageProperty != null) ? remoteEndpointMessageProperty.Address : string.Empty);
+		   (remoteEndpointMessageProperty != null) ?
+		   remoteEndpointMessageProperty.Address :
+		   string.Empty
+		);
              }
           }

           /// <summary>
-          /// Provides server side escaping of Html entities, and runs the supplied whitelist character filter over the user input string.
+          /// Provides server side escaping of Html entities, and runs the supplied
+	  /// whitelist character filter over the user input string.
           /// </summary>
           /// <param name="whiteList">Should be provided by DI from the ResourceFile.</param>
+          /// <param name="logger">
-          /// <param name="logger">Should be provided by DI.
-Needs to be an asynchronous logger.</param>
+	  /// Should be provided by DI.
+Needs to be an asynchronous logger.
+	  /// </param>
           /// <example>
           /// The whitelist can be obtained from a ResourceFile like so...
           /// <code>